tercen/immunophenotyping_guide/docs/1_template.md

 ![Screenshot](images/1_report_tab.jpg)

+>:bulb:
-*Note: Graphs can be enlarged on screen by clicking on them.*
+Graphs can be enlarged on screen by clicking on them.

 Each analysis block in the workflow will generate multiple results.